Understanding Climate Change

 Earth’s Climate System

-In order to understand climate change, one must first familiarize themselves with Earth’s climate system, which is comprised of the five following components:
+To understand climate change, one must first familiarize oneself with Earth’s climate system, which is comprised of the five following components:

-2. The cryosphere: made up of all of Earth’s surface areas that contain frozen water in the form of ice or snow, including ice sheets, ice caps, glaciers, permafrost, frozen waters and snow-covered areas.
+2. The cryosphere is made up of all of Earth’s surface areas that contain frozen water in the form of ice or snow, including ice sheets, ice caps, glaciers, permafrost, frozen waters, and snow-covered areas.

-4. The lithosphere: the solid outer part of Earth that includes the crust and upper solid mantle.
+4. The lithosphere is the solid outer part of Earth that includes the crust and upper solid mantle.

-Though all distinctly different, each component of the climate system listed above interacts with each other through different physical, biological and chemical processes.
-For example, plants (biosphere), utilize water (hydrosphere), sunlight, and carbon dioxide (atmosphere) for photosynthesis to create energy and oxygen.
+Each component of the climate system interacts with the others through various physical, biological, and chemical processes.
+For example, plants (biosphere) utilize water (hydrosphere), sunlight, and carbon dioxide (atmosphere) for photosynthesis to create energy and oxygen.

 Earth’s Atmosphere Is Like A Greenhouse

-Since the end of the nineteenth century, scientists have come to understand that the natural warming of the Earth occurs when gases in the atmosphere absorb and re-radiate heat from the Sun back towards Earth’s surface.
-Known collectively as the “greenhouse effect,” due to our atmosphere’s ability to trap heat similar to the glass roof of a greenhouse, this natural phenomenon is facilitated by trace gases most commonly referred to as “greenhouse gases” (GHGs).
-Of the many different GHGs, the most important include carbon dioxide (CO2), methane (CH4), nitrous oxides (NOx) and water vapor.
+Since the end of the nineteenth century, scientists have come to understand that the Earth's natural warming occurs when gases in the atmosphere absorb and re-radiate heat from the Sun back towards Earth’s surface.
+Known collectively as the “greenhouse effect,” due to our atmosphere’s ability to trap heat similar to the glass roof of a greenhouse, this natural phenomenon is facilitated by trace gases most commonly referred to as “greenhouse gases” (GHGs) (Figure 2).
+Of the many different GHGs, the most important include carbon dioxide, methane, nitrous oxides, and water vapor.

-As the Sun’s energy passes through the atmosphere, like light through a window, it is both absorbed and redirected in the following ways: 22.5 percent is reflected back to space by clouds and aerosols (fine solid or liquid particles suspended in the atmosphere); 19.5 percent is absorbed by the atmosphere; 9 percent is reflected back by the Earth’s surface; and 49 percent is absorbed by the surface.
-However, as the Earth’s surface begins to re-radiate the energy back out towards space, only 10 percent of it manages to escape to space, while the other 90 percent is absorbed by the GHGs in the atmosphere, thus contributing to further atmospheric warming.
+As the Sun’s energy passes through the atmosphere, like light through a window, it is both absorbed and redirected in the following ways: 22.5% is reflected to space by clouds and aerosols (fine solid or liquid particles suspended in the atmosphere); 19.5% is absorbed by the atmosphere; 9% is reflected by the Earth’s surface; and 49% is absorbed by the surface.
+However, as the Earth’s surface begins to re-radiate the energy back out towards space, only 10% of it manages to escape to space.
+In comparison, the other 90% is absorbed by the GHGs in the atmosphere, thus contributing to further atmospheric warming.

 Delaware’s Changing Climate

-Regarding precipitation, rain patterns in Delaware remain highly variable with no clear trends on an annual average basis.
-However, there does appear to be an increase in precipitation occurring during the fall months, where statewide precipitation has been increasing at a rate of 0.27 inches per decade.
-Overall, trends over the historic record can be used to project how Delaware’s climate might continue to change in the future.
-These types of analyses indicate that, as a state, Delaware will continue to warm and will experience more frequent and more intense precipitation events.
+Regarding precipitation, rain patterns in Delaware remain highly variable, with no clear trends on an average annual basis.
+However, there does appear to be an increase in rainfall during the fall months, where statewide rainfall has been increasing at a rate of 0.27 inches per decade.
+Overall, trends over the historic record can be used to project how Delaware’s climate might continue to change.
+These types of analyses indicate that, as a state, Delaware will continue to warm and experience more frequent and intense precipitation events.

 Delaware Climate Change and Environmental Resources